Grouloo/shulk/README.md

 #### Use the Result monad

-The Result monad is a generic type (but really a State under the hood) that will and force you to handle errors by wrapping your return types .
+The Result monad is a generic type (but really a State under the hood) that will force you to handle errors by wrapping your return types .

 Let's make a function that divides 2 number and can return an error: